thehimel/lawyers/docs/cloudinary.md

     image = models.ImageField(upload_to='images/', blank=True)  # no need to set storage, field will use the default one document = models.ImageField(upload_to='raw/', blank=True, storage=RawMediaCloudinaryStorage())
 ```

+## Cloudinary Account Settings
+- In the Media Library create a folder 'media'.
+This folder will store the images.
+- Create a folder 'media/lawyers'.
+Here lawyers is our APP_NAME and we are using this to distinguish among various projects.
+- Now create the file for default profile picture.
+'/media/lawyers/defaults/img/user_pro_pic.jpg'.
+- After the upload, file name may change.
+If it changes, update the change in the default field of the model and the associated file in the local media storage.
+- For this project, you need to make changes in these 2 places:
+    - /media/lawyers/media/lawyers/defaults/img/user_pro_pic.jpg
+    - /users/functions.py variable: user_default_pro_pic